 Tom and I stayed friends even as we moved around to different parts of the country.
-But in 2007, having rediscovered the letter three decades after the event, I decided to confront him with the comments he’d made “at the very moment I was about to face the most public event in my life up to that point.”
+But in 2007, having recently rediscovered the letter, I decided to confront him with the comments he’d made at the very moment I was about to face what had been, up to that point, the most public event in my life.
 The deep-felt sincerity of his reply was lightened by his inimitable wit:

 What to say about “that letter?”
 Only the vaguest memory of having written it comes to me.
 The self-portrait it unwittingly renders is at turns beguiling, brilliant, bad, boring, beneficent, bulging, bogus, brittle, boiling, pitiable and pointless, heart-rending and hamstrung, flatulent and fabulous.
 You see, I can still play.

 The theme of seeing and being seen hasn’t gone away.
 On the contrary, it seems even more the centerpiece of my struggles than 30 years ago.